carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ~~~
 {: .language-python}

-Once this command is ran, you will collect tweets that match the rules set in place.
+Once this command is run, you will collect tweets that match the rules set in place.
 This collection will be ongoing unless you explicitly shut down the stream with `ctrl + c`.
 While this stops the stream collection, it does not remove the stream-rules.
 In order to remove the rules you had set in place, you must use delete:

 ~~~
 !twarc2 stream-rules delete #catsofinstagram